Starotitorov/react-native-deep-link/README.md

 `createDeepLiningHandler` takes an array of schemes as a parameter.
 Each scheme should have a `name` and an array of `routes`.

-Each route should have a `name` and a `callback` to be invoked in case of successful mapping of url to route expression.
-To specify named url parameters in a route `name` add `:` before a parameter name.
+Each route should have a `name` and a `callback` to be invoked in case of successful mapping of url to route expression set using `name` property.
+To specify named url parameters follow the next pattern `:<parameter_name>`.
 Examples: `/users/:userId`, `/conversations/:conversationId/messages/:messageId`.

-Route `callback` is a high order function which receives component props and returns a function.
-The function receives an object with the next set of fields:
+Route `callback` is a higher-order function which receives component props and returns a function.
+An object with the next set of fields will be passed to the function:
 ```js
 {
     scheme: 'example:',